makersacademy/chitter-challenge/README.md

 ## Additional requirements

-- Use the `PG` gem and `SQL` queries to interact with the database.
 - You don't have to be logged in to see the peeps.
 - Makers sign up to Chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 - The username and email are unique.